 Electric cars with heavy batteries, such as those that can travel more than 300 miles on a single charge, will emit up to 8% more fine particulate from tyres and road wear than an equivalent petrol or diesel car, according to a report by the Organisation for Economic Co-Operation and Development.
 On top of that, electric cars still produce brake dust and other particulate matter that contributes to air pollution.

 Not only is non-exhaust pollution less of an issue than exhaust emissions, EVs are able to negate some of these issues.
-For example, Regenerative braking reduces brake wear.
-This system means that you can drive an EV safely without touching the brake pedal very often at all.
+For example, regenerative braking reduces brake wear.
+This system means that you can drive an EV safely without touching the brake pedal as much.

 In short, driving a zero-emissions vehicle solves a lot more pollution problems than it causes.

-While there are a few issues with electric cars, they are much better for the environment than an ICE.
+While there are a few issues with electric cars, they are much better for the environment overall than an ICE vehicle.
 The main problem is that we are still dependent on fossil fuels.

 If you’re looking for more reasons why buying an electric car over a hybrid, petrol or diesel is a great idea, check out this article.
 We compare the disadvantages of traditional fuel types with the advantages of electric power and give a direct comparison of all three vehicle types.